andrewfstratton/quando/docs/creating_new_blocks.md

 ### Adding a block to be used

-You should make sure the New block has 'block' generator selected, then drag in the Advanced log block:
+You should make sure the UI block has 'block' generator selected, then drag in the Advanced log block:

 ![](./images/new_block_log.png)